hzeller/rpi-rgb-led-matrix/README.md

 to control these.
 You can use this as a library in your own projects or just use the demo binary provided here which provides some useful examples.

+Check out the [minimal-example.cc](./minimal-example.cc) to get started using this library.

 Connection
 ----------
 You need a seprate power supply for the panel.
 There is a connector for that